brooklynrail/brooklynrail-platform/content/events/2020/10/a-gathering-of-the-tribes.md

 ---
-title: A Gathering of the Tribes
+title: A Gathering of Tribes
 deck: with Nikki Johnson, Sheila Maldonado, and Chavisa Woods
-summary: Nikki Johnson, Sheila Maldonado, and Chavisa Woods will join Barbara Purcell for a conversation on A Gathering of the Tribes.
+summary: Nikki Johnson, Sheila Maldonado, and Chavisa Woods will join Barbara Purcell for a conversation on A Gathering of Tribes.
 We'll conclude with a poetry reading from Lynne Procope.
 people:
   - person: nikki-johnson